Career options for researchers

 Bath Connection is an online networking tool allowing you to contact Bath graduates who have said that they are willing to talk to Bath students and graduates about their job role, their employer and diversity issues.

-- For research students - find out more about Bath Connection
+- For doctoral students - find out more about Bath Connection

 - For research staff if you're also a Bath graduate - find out more about Bath Connection.

-- For research staff if you're not also a Bath graduate - find out more about Bath Connection. - and note that you will need to email email@example.com to request access, stating that you are a member of research staff.
+- For research staff if you're not also a Bath graduate - find out more about Bath Connection..
+You will need to email email@example.com to request access, stating that you are a member of research staff.

 Career stories are a useful source of inspiration and insights into others' career paths.